oboukili/resume/README.md

 * *2020-present* **Keplr / Cloud Engineer**
    * **Milestones**:
-     * Designed and implemented a 'scale to 0', fast, and highly concurrent CI with GitlabCI using GKE preemptible nodes for the whole company's projects (Golang / NodeJS).
+     * Designed and implemented a 'scale to 0', secured, fast, cost-effective, and highly concurrent (limitless) CI with GitlabCI using GKE preemptible nodes for the whole company's projects (Golang / NodeJS).
      * Introduced and migrated the legacy reverse proxy solution to Solo.io's Gloo API Gateway.
      * Fully manage the whole platform, from the infrastructure to the business apps through the CI/CD, with Terraform/GitlabCI/ArgoCD/Kustomize using a commmon codebase.
      * Secured GCP/GKE platform by banishing static credentials (GKE workload identity up to production), introduced private GKE clusters.